Obsessive-Compulsive Disorder (OCD) in Children

 OCD don’t have enough of a chemical called serotonin in their brain.

 OCD tends to run in families.
-So it may be genetic.
-But it may also develop without
+Genes can play a role.
+But it may also occur without

 a family history of OCD.
-In some cases, streptococcal infections may trigger OCD or
+In some cases, streptococcal infections may set off OCD or

 make it worse.

-What are the symptoms of obsessive-compulsive disorder in a child?
+What are the symptoms of OCD in a child?

 Each child may have different symptoms.
 These are the most common symptoms: